Gift Letters For Your Mortgage: A Guide

 When you apply for a mortgage, lenders need to know the money you use for your down payment is yours, and not an undisclosed loan.
 You’ll need to get a gift letter from the person who gives you money.
 A gift letter assures your lender that the sudden influx of cash in your account is a gift and not a loan.

 Ready to take the first step toward buying a home?
-Apply online today and lock in your mortgage rate.
+Start an online application today and lock your mortgage rate.